Darshan0244/Amazon_UI_Clone/README.md

 ## 🛠 Tech Stack
 HTML5: For the structure and content of the web pages.
-CSS3: For styling, layout, and responsiveness of the clone.
+CSS3: For styling, layout of the clone.